turingschool-examples/frontend-mod-1-prework/day_7/10_little_monkeys.md

-## 10 Little Monkeys
+## 10 Speckled Frogs

-Create a file named `10_little_monkeys.js` and within that file, write a program that will print the following nursery rhyme, but for *10* monkeys.
+Create a file named `10_speckled_frogs.js` and within that file, write a program that will print the following nursery rhyme, but for *10* frogss.

-> Three little monkeys jumping on the bed,
+> Three speckled frogs sat on a log
-> One fell off and bumped his head,
+> eating some most delicious bugs.
-> Mama called the doctor and the doctor said,
+> One jumped in the pool where its nice and cool,
-> "No more monkeys jumping on the bed!"
+> then there were two speckled frogs.
 >
-> Two little monkeys jumping on the bed,
+> Two speckled frogs sat on a log
-> One fell off and bumped his head,
+> eating some most delicious bugs.
-> Mama called the doctor and the doctor said,
+> One jumped in the pool where its nice and cool,
-> "No more monkeys jumping on the bed!"
+> then there was one speckled frogs.
 >
-> One little monkey jumping on the bed,
+> One speckled frog sat on a log
-> He fell off and bumped his head,
+> eating some most delicious bugs.
-> Mama called the doctor and the doctor said,
+> One jumped in the pool where its nice and cool,
-> "Get those monkeys right to bed!"
+> then there was one speckled frog.

 ### Bonus
-Can you write the program so that it will run for any number of monkeys?
+Can you write the program so that it will run for any number of frogss?